-This post was written by TCCS member, Kyle Saunder
+This post was written by TCCS member, Kylie Saunder

 Congratulations, you’ve decided to become a freelance copywriter.

 You’ll have a list of things to cover off before you officially hang out your shingle that says:

 “Hello, I’m here and ready to do your copywriting work”.